 We all feel fluctuations in our moods (from elation to deep sadness).
 Some people feel this range of emotions to a lesser degree (find it hard to feel intense emotions) while others feel it to a greater degree (find it hard not to feel intense emotions).
 A common question we get is, “How can you tell the difference between a low mood and something more serious like depression?”.

 While there is no magic to telling the difference between low mood and depression (people’s experiences exist on a continuum), there are some helpful guideposts to direct you toward solutions.
 I discuss a few of these guideposts in a recent podcast episode of the State Bar of Michigan: On Balance Podcast hosted by JoAnn Hathaway and Tish Vincent.
 In this episode we discussed the topic of Depression in the Legal Industry.
+I’ve also covered this topic in a previous blog post here.

 A recent study on lawyer well-being found that practicing lawyers have a rate of depression that is 4 times higher than the general population.
 Not to oversimplify things, but law is stressful, and no one is immune from the effects of stress.